 Can I start this October?

-You apply by 15 October (earlier in some cases such as if you want an overseas interview in China, Malaysia or Singapore) for entry the following October.
+In most cases, the answer is a definite no - sorry.
+You would need to complete the full application process: You apply by 15 October (earlier in some cases such as if you want an overseas interview in China, Malaysia or Singapore) for entry the following October.
 So it is not possible to apply for October 2019 entry, but we welcome post-qualification applications for October 2020 entry.
 You'll need to wait for UCAS to open in early-mid September 2019 for the next applications round.

 Does it make a difference to my chances if I'm a post-qualification applicant?

 For strong applicants, your chances of getting a place are good no matter when you apply.
 We receive high quality applications from both pre- and post- qualification applicants and are happy to make offers in both cases.
 There are no quotas for the proportion for pre- and post- qualification offers we can make so we are free to admit the candidates we consider to have the best potential to thrive on their chosen course.

 Looking at overall statistics, there are differences in the proportion of pre- and post- application applicants who receive an offer.
 The overall success rate of applicants to Cambridge is one in five (with some variation depending on the subject).
 More than one in three of Christ's post-qualification applicants receive an offer (again, with some variation by subject).
 From a selection point of view, we have no bias either way, but we suggest that this difference is because the statistics for pre-qualification applicants are skewed by those whose application is not strong enough to be competitive (these are candidates that a strong applicant does not need to worry about!), whereas post-qualification applicants often do not apply if their grades are not high enough for a competitive application.

 The difference it makes to make a post-qualification application, then, is for you: